 THE LITURGY OF SAINT JOHN THE DIVINE

-We will shortly be publishing a translation (done by Dr. West of Oxford university) in book form of the Liturgy of Saint John the Divine, which will be able to be bought on line.
+We will shortly be publishing this translation (done by Dr. West of Oxford university) in book form of the Liturgy of Saint John the Divine, which will be able to be bought on line.
 As soon as it is available, we will put the method of ordering it here.

 The Liturgy of Saint John the Divine as used in the British Isles was well known on the Continent for what they thought were the quaint eccentricities – “British” that they saw in it.
 To us today it looks like any Celtic liturgy – but there are differences.
-What we have (which is modernised – and has additions) as being peculiarly appropriate to the secular – pagan society surrounding us – rather than the later triumphalist liturgies (including Chrysostoma)
+What we have (which is translated – and has very minor additions) as being peculiarly appropriate to the secular – pagan society surrounding us – rather than the later triumphalist liturgies.

 It is authentic – we know that the original book is there for scrutiny – and it has been scrutinised.
 It might even be possible to take the x-rays and re-construct the liturgy as it was before the insertion of the Gregorian canon.
 That gives it an authority and an unarguable Orthodox authenticity.